 With nine different provinces, eleven official languages and three capital cities, South Africa will most definitely make everyone stop in their tracks - WOW!

-Day 8: Palapye to Blyde River Canyon Area (South Africa) (Breakfast/Lunch/Dinner)
+Day 9: Palapye to Polokwane (South Africa) (Breakfast/Lunch/Dinner)

 Please note that there is a small entry fee for each of these attractions that will need to be paid upon arrival.
 The money generated goes to support the local communities.
 There are also many locals selling their crafts in this area.